Distributed Control for a Robotic Swarm to Pass through a Curve Virtual Tube: Problem Formulation

-It is obvious that $0<{{\kappa }_{{v_{\text{m},i}}}}\left( \mathbf{v}^{\prime}_{\text{c},i}\right) \leq 1$.
-In the following, ${{\kappa }_{{v_{\text{m},i}}}}\left(\mathbf{v}^{\prime}_{\text{c},i}\right) $ will be written as ${{\kappa }_{{v_{\text{m},i}}}}$ for short.
+\textbf{Remark 1}.
 When a given robot is modeled as a single integrator just as (\ref{SingleIntegral}), such as multicopters, helicopters and certain types of wheeled robots equipped with omni-directional wheels \cite{Quan(2017)}, the designed velocity command $\mathbf{v}_{\text{c},i}$ can be directly applied to control the robot.
-When the robot model considered is more complicated, such as a second order integrator model, additional control laws are necessary \cite{Rezende(2020)}.
+When the robot model considered is more complicated, such as a second order integrator model or a nonholonomic model, additional control laws are necessary \cite{Rezende(2020),rezende2018robust}.
 Besides, in our previous work \cite{Quan(2021)}, we propose a \emph{filtered position model} converting a second-order model to a first-order model just as \eqref{SingleIntegral}.